 The PCG random number generator actually allows the user to provide two 64-bit values to configure its operation: one chooses from one of different sequences of random numbers, while the second effectively selects a starting point within such a sequence.
 Many pseudo-random number generators only allow this second form of configuration, which alone isn’t as good: having independent non-overlapping sequences of values rather than different starting points in a single sequence provides greater non-uniformity in the generated values.

 For pbrt’s needs, selecting different sequences is sufficient, so the RNG implementation doesn’t provide a mechanism to also select the starting point within a sequence.

 RNGs shouldn’t be used in pbrt without either providing an initial sequence index via the constructor or a call to the SetSequence() method; otherwise there’s risk that different parts of the system will inadvertently use correlated sequences of pseudo-random values, which in turn could cause surprising errors.

 There are two variants of the UniformUInt32() method.
 The first returns a pseudo-random number in the range .

 The second returns a value uniformly distributed in the range given a bound .
 The last two versions of pbrt effectively used UniformUInt32() % b for this second computation.
-That approach is subtly flawed—in the case that b doesn’t evenly divide , then there is slightly higher probability of choosing values in the sub-range .
+That approach is subtly flawed—in the case that b doesn’t evenly divide , then there is higher probability of choosing any given value in the sub-range .